THE KINKS ARE THE VILLAGE GREEN PRESERVATION SOCIETY

 The Kinks are the Village Green Preservation Society

-The Kinks were something of an anachronism, the band’s rock’n’roll ethos playing alongside music hall and memories of an England that was fading.
-By 1968, when The Kinks are the Village Green Preservation Society came out, the band were fading, too.
-The album’s making was fraught with difficulties, with Davies first withdrawing the album from release, then proposing a double album, the same time as The Beatles’ White Album and Hendrix’s Electric Ladyland.
-Village Green didn’t sound like either of those albums.
-It didn’t sound like anything that was ‘happening’ at the time.
+The Kinks became something of an anachronism as the sixties progressed, the band’s rock’n’roll ethos playing alongside music hall and memories of an England that was fast fading from view.
+By 1968, when the album The Kinks are the Village Green Preservation Society was released, the band itself was fading, too.
+The album’s making was fraught with difficulties, with Ray Davies first withdrawing the album from release, then proposing a double album, the same time as The Beatles’ White Album and Hendrix’s Electric Ladyland.
+Village Green didn’t sound like either of those double albums.
+In fact, it didn’t sound like anything that was ‘happening’ at the time.
 Days was released as a non-album single in June 1968 (although it appeared on an early version of the album and is now included on the remastered CD issue).
 Keith Moon described the song as ‘pretty dated.’
-It was indeed, but not in the disparaging way Moon intended – it was pretty and it gave thanks and praise for times and people past.
-At the height of the Swinging Sixties, you had the distinct impression that Ray Davies – a keen observer of everyday life – knew it was all over.
-Conceptual art, a museum piece, the relation between the band and the world it inhabited – Village Green had nothing in common with contemporary releases from Beatles, with the Stones’ Beggars Banquet, Hendrix’ Electric Ladyland, or Led Zep’s first ever album.
-It was subtle, ironic, nostalgic, it was so out of kilter with contemporary trends it sounded like something from another place, even another planet.
-It ran contrary to anything trend or tendency, and this constitutes its appeal.
-It was against the fashion, there were no references to esoteric texts or politics: ‘There were no long guitar solos, no extended freeform jams, no lyrics based on The Tibetan Book of the Dead or The Communist Manifesto.
+It was indeed, but not in the disparaging way Moon intended – it was ‘pretty’ in the best sense of the word and it gave thanks and praise for times and people past.
+At the height of the Swinging Sixties, you had the distinct impression that Ray Davies – a keen observer of everyday life – already knew it was all over.
+Expressing the relation between the band and the world it inhabited, conceptual art as already a museum piece, Village Green had nothing in common with contemporary releases from The Beatles, neither with the Stones’ Beggars Banquet, nor Hendrix’s Electric Ladyland, nor Led Zep’s first ever album.
+It was subtle, ironic, nostalgic, it was so out of kilter with contemporary trends it sounded like something not merely from another place, but another planet.
+‘The past is a foreign country; they do things differently there,’ wrote L.P.
+Hartley in the first line of his 1953 novel, The Go-Between.
+The album ran contrary to any current trend or tendency, and this constitutes its lasting appeal – an appeal that was lost on critics and public at the time.
+It was against the fashion, and contained no references to esoteric texts or politics, and no pretensions to be anything other than a celebration of the mundane things of life: ‘There were no long guitar solos, no extended freeform jams, no lyrics based on The Tibetan Book of the Dead or The Communist Manifesto.
 Instead, The Kinks were singing songs about lost friends, draught beer, motorbike riders, wicked witches, and flying cats’ (Andy Miller, The Kinks are the Village Green Preservation Society).
-Revolution and protest was in the air, but The Kinks were totally detached from the dark apocalyptic tone of the age.
-The songs bounce along like a country bus, a horse and buggy, with songs about village greens, cricket, and trips to the seaside.
-The album is a eulogy to the past, lamentation as celebration, an anachronism, so unhip as to be really unhip and not caring one jot.
-But once you see the wit, you go beyond the sadness to grasp the gentle rebellion and quiet dissent.
+Revolution and protest was in the air, but The Kinks were totally removed from the dark apocalyptic tone of the age.
+The songs bounce along like a country bus, a horse and buggy, with lyrics telling stories about village greens, cricket, and trips to the seaside.
+The album is a eulogy to the past, celebration by way of lamentation, so unhip as to be really unhip and caring not one jot.
+But once you see the wit at work, you go beyond the sadness to grasp the gentle rebellion and quiet dissent.

-Ray Davies and The Kinks were never alone in expressing a sincere love and lament for the things of the past, and it was a love mixed up with a gentle cynicism and criticism, a mocking tone that reveals that things may never quite have been as they appear in celebrations and lamentations.
+Ray Davies and The Kinks were doing this at the time, but were never quite alone in expressing a sincere love and lament for the things of the past.
+And it was a love mixed up with a gentle cynicism and criticism which was Davies’ speciality, a mocking tone that reveals that things may never quite have been as they appear in celebrations and lamentations.
 The ‘village green’ being praised by way of reminiscence may not have been the village green that parents and grandparents either knew or desired.
+Things may not always have been better in the past whose loss is being lamented.
+But as nostalgia-tinged observations on continuity and change go, Ray Davies and The Kinks are as good a place to go in rock and pop as anywhere.
+If there is ambiguity, a hint of mocking irony, then it is also self-mockery.

-The songs offer a gentle commentary on a nation in decline, presenting a critique that is also a celebration of the things that once held different people separated by class together.
+The songs offer a gentle commentary on a nation in decline, presenting a critique that is also a celebration of the things that once held different people, people separated by class, together.
 The sardonic tone scarcely conceals a genuine fondness for the past.
 In retrospect we can see the album as an achingly sad portrayal of national symbols in their fading, soon to be no more.
-It is a mournful reflection on the slow decay and eventual disappearance of a world we once knew, and increasingly knew less, and which, once gone, can never return.
+It is a mournful reflection on the slow decay and eventual disappearance of the world we once knew, and increasingly knew less, and which, once gone, can never return.

-Village Green is the story of loss told in little vignettes, pictures, and portrayals, with all the old familiar faces all present again as living memory.
-Calling back the soul of a place through identity and belonging, the stale but still sweet scent of reminiscence, any ease obtained masking an unease in a personal parable on a pretended past.
+Village Green is the story of loss told in little vignettes, pictures, and portrayals, with all the old familiar faces present once again as living memory.
+Calling back the soul of a place through identity and belonging, the stale but still sweet scent of reminiscence hangs in the air, with any ease obtained serving to mask an unease in a personal parable on a pretended past.
 The old characters.
 And the loss of innocence.
-“The past is a foreign country; they do things differently there” is the opening line from L.P.
-Hartley's 1953 novel The Go-Between.
-But you can remember just enough of the different doings of folk past as to ground the pretence in something real, producing an enchanted world of familiar bounds, bonds, and boundaries.
+The past is indeed a different country, but you can remember just enough of the different doings of folk past as to ground the pretence in something real, producing an enchanted world of familiar bounds, bonds, and boundaries.

 And the future foreboding that spawns an even more intense love of a seemingly simpler and safer past.
 The authorities cared as little for you then as they do now.
 But you were surrounded by warm, affective ties and bonds to others who did care.
 You live on as anachronism.
-And express your protest through the quiet anger of sadness and wit, and a series of idiosyncratic demands that evoke the world we have lost.
+And express your protest through the quiet anger of sadness and wit, and a series of idiosyncratic demands that continue to evoke the world we have lost.

 We are the Village Green Preservation Society